 Hire a Personal Injury Attorney For Your Dog Bite Today

 In the event that you have been attacked by a dog, it is important that you partner with a legal professional who is able to provide you with the guidance and representation that you deserve while you are focusing on recovering from your physical and emotional injuries.

-The team at Fasig-Brooks is available to help you with your case as soon as possible.
+The team of Jacksonville personal injury lawyers at Fasig-Brooks is available to help you with your case as soon as possible.
 We offer free initial consultations to all dog bite victims, where we will be able to discuss the attack in detail, as well as any of the steps that you have already taken, the impacts that your injuries have had on your life, and more.
 Sometimes, just talking to someone who understands the rights that you have moving forward can be an enormous help.

 Read more below for some general information about dog bites in Florida.
 In order to get a specific idea of your options, and to learn about why Fasig | Brooks is the right team for you to partner with through this difficult time, contact us now.

 What To Do After a Dog Bite in Jacksonville

 After a dog attack, the most important thing to do is to prioritize your medical needs.
 Dog bites have a tendency to get infected, which can cause even more damage than the initial bite, including blood poisoning, fevers, loss of sensation around the bite, and more.
 When you see a doctor, they will be able to address all immediate medical needs, and will also be able to treat your wound in a way that will help to avoid future problems.
 In addition, this is an important step so that you will have official records of your injuries that will be central to your injury claim.